Life changing moments that lead ordinary people to a healthier lifestyle

 Diagnosed with illness: Ella Woodward

 Known to most as food blogger Deliciously Ella, Ella’s blogging (and now entrepreneurial) journey began when she was diagnosed with Postural Tachycardia Syndrome in 2011.
-The condition causes the heart rate to dramatically change when moving from lying to standing.
+The condition causes heart rate to dramatically change when moving from lying to standing.
 She also had gut problems, headaches, allergic reactions and chronic fatigue.
 After a period of alienation, unhappiness and medication, she cut out processed foods, took up a whole food, plant-based diet, and started an exercise programme from her doctor.

 Miscarriage due to drug addiction: Fenella Scarlett McCall

 You wouldn’t quite believe it, looking at Fenella’s 100% fitspiration Instagram page today.
 But the glowing, sculpted mother-to-be behind Fit Fenji is a recovering addict, beginning her journey with substance abuse at 13, getting addicted to heroin, and taking the bumpy road to recovery in 2014.
-It was only when she had a miscarriage that she was horrified by the damage done to her body and never used again.
+It was only when she had a miscarriage that she was horrified with the damage done to her body and never used again.
 She’s now two years clean, works out, eats clean, and loves it.

 Rejection from his dream job: Keoni Hudoba

 Former opera singer Keoni Hudoba was rejected after an audition.
 But it wasn’t because his voice wasn’t strong enough - he was out of breath from the choreography required for the role.
-The casting director told him it was down to his weight.
-And if he was serious about performing, he needed to do something about it.
+The casting director told him it was down to his weight - and if he was serious about performing, he needed to do something about it.
 Cut deep but determined, Keoni curbed back the doughnuts, creating healthy alternatives of his favourite foods.
 He danced off 70 pounds in one summer, before taking up abs classes, dance classes and boot camps.

 Anxiety and OCD: Dorothy Beal